-Revocation of ISO
+Revocation of interim suspension orders

-44. An osteopath may apply to the PCC or HC, as appropriate, to have the ISO revoked.
-The PCC or HC may revoke the ISO if there is a change in circumstances of the case which has made the ISO unnecessary11.
-No such application can be entertained by the PCC or HC unless six months have passed since the imposition of the ISO.
+44. An osteopath may apply to the Professional Conduct Committee or Health Committee, as appropriate, to have the interim suspension order revoked.
+Either committee may revoke the order if there is a change in circumstances of the case which has made the order unnecessary.
+No such application can be considered by Committee unless six months have passed since the order was made.